Quintessence (physics): Specific models

-Some special cases of quintessence are phantom energy, in which wq < −1, and k-essence (short for kinetic quintessence), which has a non-standard form of kinetic energy.
-If this type of energy were to exist, it would cause a big rip in the universe due to the growing energy density of dark energy, which would cause the expansion of the universe to increase at a faster-than-exponential rate.
+Some special cases of quintessence are phantom dark energy, in which wq < −1, and k-essence (short for kinetic quintessence), which has a non-standard form of kinetic energy.
+If this type of energy were to exist, it would cause a Big Rip in the universe due to the growing energy density of dark energy, which would cause the expansion of the universe to increase at a faster-than-exponential rate.

 Holographic dark energy

 Holographic dark energy models, compared with cosmological constant models, imply a high degeneracy.
 It has been suggested that dark energy might originate from quantum fluctuations of spacetime, and is limited by the event horizon of the universe.

 Studies with quintessence dark energy found that it dominates gravitational collapse in a spacetime simulation, based on the holographic thermalization.
 These results show that the smaller the state parameter of quintessence is, the harder it is for the plasma to thermalize.

-Harmonic Quintessence

-Harmonic quintessence accurately explains the energy density of dark energy and Hubble's constant.